team4pro/first_app/README.markdown

       With that, the `feature` branch will *not* exist in roy98102, which is good.
 Only the changes on it have been merged into the `master` branch.
    4. Close the pull request.

-1. At that point, you (the submitter) may delete the feature branch from your own repo.
-Although the upstream/master includes your changeset, it is technically a different commit.
-A future merge could be problematic.
+1. At that point, you (the submitter) may delete the feature branch from your own repo, if you want.

         git checkout master
         git br -d feature
         git push origin :feature # to delete from GitHub
-        # If you want to continue on the feature,
-        # git pull upstream master
-        # git checkout -b feature master

 That's it.